Azure-Samples/az-ai-catalyst/README.md

 Ultimately we want this framework to:

-- Designed for simplicity and ease of use
+- Be designed for simplicity and ease of use
-- Highly flexible and customizable
+- Be highly flexible and customizable
-- Includes native integration with Azure OpenAI Services
+- Include native integration with Azure OpenAI Services
-- Automatically resumes data document processing from the point of failure
+- Automatically resume data document processing from the point of failure
-- Offers built-in tools for managing settings
+- Offer built-in tools for managing settings
-- Provides a comprehensive set of ready-to-use operations
+- Provide a comprehensive set of ready-to-use operations

 > [!WARNING]